 Each citizen of the real world has an electronic incarnation in Cyberspace.
-In the last several years, "identity theft" has become a new and serious threat to privacy [1].
+In the last several years, "identity theft" has become a serious threat [1].
 In this crime, a criminal uses your personal data (such as your social security number, address, and credit card accounts) to assume your identity, opening credit cards or bank accounts in your name.

-Another important privacy issue is the right of employers to monitor the telephone, e-mail, and other communications of their employees or to monitor employees using video cameras.
+Another important privacy issue is the right of employers to monitor the telephone, e-mail, and other communications of their employees or to use video cameras to monitor their employees.
 With inexpensive web cameras, even a home computer user may be tempted to monitor a babysitter or a cleaning person while away from home.
 Is this legal or ethical?
 Legislators and ethicists are still struggling with these complicated issues.

 In the sphere of e-commerce, companies now collect an enormous amount of data (so-called "big data") about consumer purchases, interests, and buying patterns, using "cookies" and other advanced technology.
 Rules and laws lag behind such practices.
-Some consumers use anonymous web browsing to circumvent eavesdropping on their online activities, often with mixed results [1].
+Some consumers use anonymous web browsing to circumvent eavesdropping on their online activities, often with mixed results.